Stargate (1981 video game): Scoring

 By default, the player receives an extra life, smart bomb, and Inviso energy every 10,000 points.
 This amount can be overridden when the machine is in maintenance mode.
-As in Defender, at 9,990,000, the same bonuses are given per enemy destroyed.
+As in Defender, at 9,990,000, those bonuses are given for every enemy destroyed.

 Controls

-The control system of Stargate expands on that of the Defender arcade game.
-It has a joystick to move up and down, a 'Reverse' button to toggle the player's horizontal direction, and a 'Thrust' button to move in that direction.
-There is also a Fire button for shooting, a button to activate a smart bomb, a button to turn on the Inviso cloaking device, and a hyperspace button which teleports the player to a random position in the level, at a risk of either exploding upon rematerialization, or materializing onto an enemy or enemy projectile.
+The control system of Stargate expands on that of Defender.
+The game has a joystick to move up and down, a Reverse button to toggle the player's horizontal direction, and a Thrust button to move in that direction.
+There is also a Fire button for shooting, a button to activate a Smart Bomb, a button to turn on the Inviso cloaking device, and a Hyperspace button which teleports the player to a random position in the level, at the risk of either exploding upon rematerialization, or materializing onto an enemy or enemy projectile, and then exploding.

 The Stargate

 A central feature of the gamefield is the Stargate itself, represented by a series of concentric rectangles.
 The operation of the Stargate depends on the current game conditions.

 If a Lander is in the process of abducting a Humanoid, flying into the Stargate will teleport the ship to where the Humanoid is under attack.
 If more than one Humanoid is being captured, the ship will be taken to the Lander that is closest to the top of the screen.
 If a Humanoid is being captured while a Humanoid is falling to the ground, the ship will be taken to the Humanoid that is falling to the ground.
 Otherwise, entering the Stargate will teleport the ship to the opposite side of the planet.

 If the ship is carrying at least four humanoids, entering the Stargate will "warp" the game ahead three levels.
-This allows more advanced players to skip the easier lower levels and also get a great number of points, extra lives, smart bombs and inviso energy.
-Warping is only allowed in the first 10 levels and can be avoided (if desired) by flying into the Stargate in reverse so a player can instead continue in the current level.
+This allows more advanced players to skip the easier lower levels and also get a great number of points, extra lives, smart bombs, and inviso energy.
+Warping is only allowed in the first 10 levels, and can be avoided (if desired) by flying into the Stargate in reverse, allowing a player to continue on the current level.